Trustworthy Body Language. Trust, Dignity and Body LanguageDo you know that your body language communicates what is in your interest?

 He who hurries can not walk with dignity.

-Oftentimes, what comes out of our mouths and what we communicate through our body language are two totally different things.
+Oftentimes, what comes out of our mouths and what we communicate through our body language are two different things.
 When faced with these mixed signals, the listener has to choose whether to believe your verbal or nonverbal message.
 In most cases, they’re going to choose the nonverbal.

-Open body language
+1. Open body language

 Open body language is a common cluster of moves that is non-aggressive and trusting, showing that you are relaxed and comfortable.

 Avoiding barriers is the first step in projecting positive body language.
 Remove all the barriers between you and others.
-Barriers include in particular crossed arms and legs, but can also include physical items you are holding or you have placed between you such as a lectern when presenting.
+Barriers include in particular crossed arms and legs, but can also include physical items you are holding, or you have placed between you such as a lectern when presenting.

 Exposing your body makes you more vulnerable to attack and shows that you trust them.
 This encourages others to reciprocate and likewise trust you.

-Do not clench your hands like fists as this sends signals of aggression or concealed tension.
+Do not clench your hands like fists, as this sends signals of aggression or concealed tension.
 Leave your palms open and relaxed (do not stretch them far).

-Keep your face open too.
+Keep your face open, too.
 This means sustaining a relatively relaxed expression without extremes and certainly without signs of anger, fear, boredom and other emotions that do not encourage trust.

 Hold your head up rather than looking away or down.
 This lets them see your expression and realize that you are not a threat.

-To help others them predict what you will do and gain confidence, display a steadiness in your body language.
+To help others predict what you will do and gain confidence, display a steadiness in your body language.

 Sustain a steady gaze, rather than glaring, looking away or shifty eye movement.
-Look at them for reasonable periods that shows your interest, though with occasional looking away to avoid it seeming like a stare.
+Look at them for reasonable periods that show your interest, though with occasional looking away to avoid it seeming like a stare.

 A gaze holds eyes open at a natural level, not showing the whites around the top and bottom (indicating that you are staring) nor narrowing eyes that hide intent.

+b.
 Stable head position

-Many people move their heads a lot during a conversation, but if you look at respected leaders you may notice their heads move very little, as if they are deeply interested in the other person.
+Many people move their heads a lot during a conversation, but if you look at respected leaders you may notice their heads move very little as if they are deeply interested in the other person.